rguiscard/dflat/README.zig.md

 It will output selected file with path to stderr, which can be used with other unix tool.

-For example, this will print the selected file:
+For example, in bash, this will print the selected file:

 `
 $ zig build file-select 2> >(xargs cat)